floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

 #citeauthor(<lourenco_silva_2023>) analyzed multiple source code repositories and concluded that repositories with a large number of committers perform better when considering the contributor coupling in various scenario's.
 Approaches using contributor coupling achieve comparable results as approaching using a structural coupling on source code repositories with a large number of committers.
 Since the number of committers to NephroFlow Link is limited, we use multiple coupling strategies to decompose the application.
-7 test scenario's were designed by combining configurations obtained through varying the weights of the coupling strategy @santos_paula_2021.
+Seven test scenario's were designed by combining configurations obtained through varying the weights of the coupling strategy @santos_paula_2021.
 The weights $omega_s$, $omega_c$, and $omega_d$ refer to the structural, logical, and contributor coupling respectively.
 Refer to @test_configurations for a list of the test configurations.